 It may take one to three months for symptoms to be noticed, but occasionally it may even be several years after infection.
 Small pink or red warty growths may occur on the female genitals, the lips, around the urinary opening, the clitoris or on the skin between the vagina and the rectum.
 They may be on the penis in men.
 Both men and women may have them around the rectum or within the canal.
 Women often may have some in the vagina or on the cervix and both may have some in the urinary tract.

-Some warts are flat and, though present, may not be noticed by the man or woman at all.
-These growths may be painless, but often there is itching, burning, mild pain or slight bleeding (especially if vaginal infection is present).
-They may become worse during a pregnancy or if a vaginal infection (like yeast or Trichomonas) is present.
+Some warts are flat and, though present, may not be noticed by the man or woman.
+These growths may be painless but there is often itching, burning, mild pain or slight bleeding (especially if vaginal infection is present).
+They may become worse during a pregnancy or if a vaginal infection, like yeast or Trichomonas, is present.

 The diagnosis is made by examining the genital area.
 Women need a complete pelvic examination and both men and women should usually have a rectal examination.
 Tissue biopsy is not usually necessary, unless the growths fail to respond to treatment.
 Furthermore, if growths are in the rectum, urinary tract, vagina, or on the cervix, biopsies are usually necessary.

 Additionally, if they involve the vagina or are on the cervix, an examination with a colposcope usually is required – this magnifies the warts to help in the diagnosis.
 An exam with a colposcope is similar to a regular pelvic exam and is not painful, however, if a tissue biopsy is necessary, this may cause some mild discomfort for a few moments.
 Women must have a Pap smear done.
 Men and women may need tests for gonorrhea, chlamydia and syphilis.
 These are sexually transmitted diseases that are often associated with genital warts.
 Syphilis sometimes causes a warty growth also, so one must be examined to rule it out.